 Financial Statements read with Accounting Standard - 23 on Accounting

-for Investments in Associates and Accounting Standard - 27 on
+for Investments in Associates in and Accounting Standard - 27 on

-Financial Reporting for Interest in Joint Ventures, the audited
+Financial Reporting of Interest in Joint Ventures, the audited

-consolidated financial statements are provided in the Annual Report.
+consolidated financial statements are provided in the annual report.

 The Company has complied with the corporate governance requirements, as